pughlab/MEDIPIPE/README.md

 ### Features

 - **Portability**: The pipeline run can be performed across different cluster engines such as SLURM,...
-- **Supported genomes**: We provide genome database, which includes aligner indices and black list, downloader for human hg38, hg19 and along with Arabidopsis genome TAIR10 and two BACs: [F19K16](https://www.arabidopsis.org/servlets/TairObject?type=assembly_unit&id=362) Arabidopsis Chr1 and [F24B22](https://www.arabidopsis.org/servlet/TairObject?type=AssemblyUnit&name=F24B22) from Arabidopsis Chr3.
+- **Supported genomes**: We provide genome database, which includes aligner indices and black list, downloader for human hg38, hg19 and along with Arabidopsis thaliana genome TAIR10.
+In addition, fasta sequence for two BACs: [F19K16](https://www.arabidopsis.org/servlets/TairObject?type=assembly_unit&id=362) Arabidopsis Chr1 and [F24B22](https://www.arabidopsis.org/servlet/TairObject?type=AssemblyUnit&name=F24B22) from Arabidopsis Chr3 was enclosed in `data/BAC_F19K16_F24B22.fa`.
 You can also build genome database from FASTA for your custom genomes.

 ### How it works